pdf-raku/PDF-ISO_32000-raku/README.md

 - [generated Perl 6 interface roles](gen/lib/ISO_32000) for building and validating PDF objects XHTML tables that have been mined from the PDF-32000 1.7 specification.

-The roles are named ISO_32000::Xxxx and contain method stubs and documentation for each entry in the role
+The Perl 6 roles are named ISO_32000::Xxxx and contain method stubs and documentation for each entry in the role

 ## Tables